-The difficulty with sleep is that the harder you try to sleep, the less likely it is to happen.
+The difficulty with sleep is that the harder you try, the less likely it is to happen.
 This means we need to approach it in a different way.
-Rather than going directly for the goal, we need to ‘set the scene’ so that natural sleep processes can take place by themselves.
+Rather than going directly for the goal, we need to ‘set the scene’ so that natural processes can take place by themselves.

 - Soft lighting, what is it about some bedrooms that make them so calming?
 One answer is the absence of clutter.
 Learn from this – always try to put things away, no matter how late you get home as it will help clear your subconscious and you will sleep more soundly.

 - Your bedroom windows should block out light – street lights, dawn.
-We produce our ‘sleep hormone’ melatonin in order to drift into sleep and stay asleep.
+We produce the hormone known as melatonin in order to drift into sleep and stay asleep.
 We naturally wake up as it gets lighter, so invest in a good set of dark curtains, or a ‘black out’ blind.
 Darkness encourages melatonin which promotes sleep.
 If you get up in the night, don’t switch bright lights on as they will encourage your brain to respond as if the sun were coming up.

 - Establish a regular bedtime routine.
 This can be brushing your teeth, washing your face, or reading for a few minutes.
 Meditating or praying is a great bedtime ritual and of course, a really good Relaxation CD like mine.
 Try to avoid heavy conversations and emotional activities before bed.
 Make it a rule not to bring your problems to bed with you.
 You need a calm brain for quality sleep.

-- To help you drop off to sleep, a few drops of lavender oil on your pillows, nightwear and pulse points – put a sprinkling into your washing machine when you wash your bed linen and nightwear.
+- To help you drop off, a few drops of lavender oil on your pillows, nightwear and pulse points – put a sprinkling into your washing machine when you wash your bed linen and nightwear.
 Essential oil-scented candles burning in the evening will encourage relaxation at the end of your day.

 - The best beds have great linen and lots of marshmallow-soft pillows – they cocoon and comfort your body.
 If you suffer from poor circulation, put a pillow under your knees and feet, or use them to raise your head and upper back to help you breathe more easily.

 - Avoid alcohol just before you retire.
-Whilst it may help you get to sleep it will also wake you up later in the night, about 4hrs later, as your liver processes it.
-While alcohol can speed up the onset of sleep, it disrupts sleep later as the body begins to metabolise the alcohol, causing arousal.
+Whilst it may help you to nod off it will also wake you up later in the night, about 4hrs later, as your liver processes it.
+While alcohol can speed up the onset of sleep, it disrupts it later as the body begins to metabolise the alcohol, causing arousal.
 Your quality of sleep will be less good if you use alcohol.

 - Use your bedroom only for sleep, relaxation or sex.
 Doing work accounts or watching stimulating TV will create an association of alertness with your sleeping area.
 Your bedroom needs to be a place to shut out the concerns of the day and really wind down and relax.